Skip to main content

 fargate-ip-192-168-1.1.<aws-region>.compute.internal Ready <none> 1m v1.25

-AWS EKS grants cluster admin permissions to the account from which the cluster is created.
-If you don't need access to the cluster for other AWS Users, you can skip this section.
+AWS EKS grants cluster admin permissions to the account that created the cluster.
+If you don't need to grant access to other AWS users, you can skip this section.

-Access to other AWS users in the same account can be granted via 2 ways.
+You can grant access to other AWS users in the same account using one of these methods:

 Adding individuals to the cluster

-This command can be run to add an inidividual user account to the cluster's aws-auth configmap
+Run this command to add an individual user account to the cluster's aws-auth ConfigMap:

 eksctl create iamidentitymapping \